In this article

 Xanax can be effective in reducing the symptoms of anxiety.
 However, many people who take Xanax also drink alcohol.
-Unfortunately, the combination of Xanax and alcohol can be very dangerous and even deadly.
+Unfortunately, the combination of Xanax and alcohol can be very dangerous and even cause deadly interactions.

 You should only take Xanax as prescribed by your doctor.
 This medication can be addicting, and stopping use abruptly can cause severe withdrawal symptoms.
 You should also never mix Xanax and alcohol because the combination can be deadly.

 In many cases, people mix Xanax and alcohol unintentionally.
 People with anxiety or panic disorders, such as generalized anxiety, PTSD, or social anxiety disorder, may not experience the relief they need by taking Xanax alone.